Oceans and the Carbon Cycle

 Oceans have a large capacity to absorb CO2, thus reducing the amount of CO2in the atmosphere and bringing carbon atoms into the ocean system.
-Many CO2 molecules that diffuse into ocean sea surface waters diffuse back to the atmosphere in very short time scales.
+Many CO2 molecules that diffuse into sea surface waters diffuse back to the atmosphere on very short time scales.
 However, the carbon atoms from these original CO2molecules stay in the ocean for time scales of hundreds to thousands of years.
 If some carbon atoms eventually make it to the bottom of the ocean sediment, they can be stored for time scales of millions of years.

 - How does carbon get into the ocean and what happens to it once there?

 - How does the ocean carbon cycle compare with the terrestrial carbon cycle?

 - How does carbon get transported down to deep ocean sediments?
 Which organisms are involved?

 Let's begin by looking at the detailed illustration of the ocean carbon cycle on the right.
 Click to enlarge.
 Although quite complex, you will see carbon cycle processes and biosphere components similiar to those you learned about when you studied the terrestrial carbon cycle in prior Labs.

 Take a few moments to familiarize yourself with the ocean carbon cycle illustration and answer the questions below.